 - How would you describe your childhood, including your relationship with your parents?

-- Have any of your close relatives been diagnosed with a mental health problem, including a personality disorder?
+- Have any of your close relatives been diagnosed with a mental health problem, such as a personality disorder?

 - Have you been treated for any other mental health problems?
 If yes, what treatments were most effective?